os-climate/sostrades-ontology/README.md

 #### **\data\sos_ontology\SoSTrades_Ontology_ABox_Decentralized.owl**

-Current version of the SoSTrades Ontology with all the classes and individuals
+Generated version of the SoSTrades Ontology with all the classes and individuals

 #### **\data\sos_ontology\SoSTrades_Ontology_TBox.owl**